odoo/documentation/content/administration/odoo_sh/getting_started/settings.rst

      - |green|

 .. warning::
-   It is important to reflect these levels of restrictions within the repository on GitHub.
+   Those roles only apply to the usage of Odoo.sh.
+It is important to reflect the user roles attribution within the repository on GitHub.
+Please refer to the GitHub documentation section on `Managing a branch protection rule <https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule>`_ for detailed guidance.

 .. |green| raw:: html